spring-attic/reactive-streams-commons/README.md

   - `PublisherMap` : map values to other values via a function
   - `PublisherRepeat` : repeatedly streams the source sequence fixed or unlimited times
   - `PublisherRetry` : retry a failed source sequence fixed or unlimited times
+  - `PublisherScan` : aggregates the source values with the help of an accumulator function and emits the intermediate results
   - `PublisherSkip` : skips a specified amount of values
   - `PublisherSkipWhile` skips values while the predicate returns true
   - `PublisherSkipUntil` : skips values until another sequence signals a value or completes